kitnil/awesome/README.md

 - [moc](https://github.com/sagitter/moc) - moc - free
 - [awesome-docker](https://github.com/veggiemonk/awesome-docker) - :whale: A curated list of Docker resources and projects
 - [systemd-user-units](https://github.com/pablox-cl/systemd-user-units) - A collection of systemd units
-- [base16](https://github.com/chriskempson/base16) - Syntax highlighting for hackers
+- [base16](https://github.com/chriskempson/base16) - An architecture for building themes
 - [HEAD](https://github.com/joshbuchea/HEAD) - A list of everything that *could* go in the head of your document

 ## PHP